GoodarzMehr/carla/Docs/camera_postprocess_presets.md

 ## Creating, loading and saving presets

 The look of the scene through the camera can be adjusted using the post-process settings of the `BP_CarlaSky` blueprint.
-To adjust post-process settings, select the `BP_CarlaSky` blueprint in the *Outliner* panel of the Unreal Editor interface, then in the *Details* section, select the *Post Process Component* and expand the *Post Process Volume* section.
+To adjust post-process settings, select the `BP_CarlaSky` blueprint in the *Outliner* panel of the Unreal Editor interface.
+Then in the *Details* section, select the *Post Process Component* and expand the *Post Process Volume* section.
 Here you will find parameters for lens effects like bloom and lens flares, color temperature, exposure, film grain and others.
 Experiment with the parameters to see the effect each one has on the scene in the spectator.
 You can find more details about these parameters in the [Unreal Engine documentation](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/Engine/FPostProcessSettings).

 ![postprocess_component](img/content/ue5_post_process_component.png)